what to do if wegovy leaked out of injection site

 • Steady hand: Keep your hand steady during the injection.
 It doesn't require a surgeon's precision, just the calmness of threading a needle.

 Remember to consult with your healthcare provider if you have any concerns about leakage or if you experience severe side effects.
-Your healthcare professional should always be your first point of contact for any questions related to your wegovy injections.
+Your healthcare professional should always be your first point of contact for any questions related to your Wegovy injections.

 Please note: while this blog post strives to provide practical and useful tips, it is not intended to be a substitute for professional healthcare advice.